-- Economic Development Plan The Town Planner submitted a District Local Technical Assistance (DLTA) application through the Metropolitan Area Planning Council (MAPC) for an Essex Economic Development Plan that will provide the opportunity to engage the newly formed Committee and the general public to identify programs, policies, and strategies that can help local businesses and attract new economic opportunities.
-The MAPC has indicated that this project will receive technical assistance and has sent an updated scope of services to review.
-Once funding is finalized with MAPC, a contract will be signed and work will begin.
-All work will proceed under the purview of the Economic Development Committee (EDC). - Economic Development Committee The EDC had their official first meeting in March 2018 as a joint meeting with the Strategic Planning Committee and has tried to meet on a monthly basis thus far.
-Current projects include the implementation of the Village Center Parking Strategy, the Economic Development Plan mentioned above, and a potential proposal to the 2019 Annual Town Meeting for a project that would design and install improved pavement marking and wayfinding signage in the downtown area (see below). - Essex Parking Study Next Steps With a recommendation from the Economic Development Committee, the Board of Selectmen voted to begin implementing some of the recommendations from the parking study, including pavement markings and wayfinding signage.
-The Town has recently learned from a consultant that a permitting process will be necessary with respect to items along the State Highway and that the cost of just the markings
+- Economic Development Plan The Town was awarded a District Local Technical Assistance (DLTA) grant through the Metropolitan Area Planning Council (MAPC) for an Essex Economic Development Plan that will provide the opportunity to engage the newly formed Committee and the general public to identify programs, policies, and strategies that can help local businesses and attract new economic opportunities.
+All work will proceed under the purview of the Economic Development Committee (EDC).
+The project should begin in June and last for 9 months. - Economic Development Committee The EDC had their official first meeting in March of 2018 at a joint meeting with the Strategic Planning Committee and has tried to meet on a monthly basis thus far.
+Current projects include the implementation of the Village Center Parking Strategy, the Economic Development Plan mentioned above, and the Main Street parking

-- and signage may be more significant than originally envisioned.
-Nonetheless, the EDC would like to move ahead and the Town Planner is working with industry professionals to better understand the cost drivers. - Zoning The Village Center Zoning Study has been completed and is now on the Town website.
-The Planning Board will take up the study's recommendations over the coming months, with an eye toward a possible zoning proposal to Town Meeting within perhaps a year's time.
+- project that would design and install improved pavement marking and wayfinding signage in the downtown area (see below). - Essex Parking Study Next Steps At Town Meeting in May of 2019, \$84,000 in funding was appropriated to implement the marking of parking spaces and addition of wayfinding signage on Main Street recommended in the 2016 Parking Study.
+The Town will be working with Stantec on permitting through MassDOT and construction bid documents. - Zoning The Village Center Zoning Study has been completed and is now on the Town website.
+The Planning Board will take up the study's recommendations over the coming months, with an eye toward a possible zoning proposal to Fall Town Meeting.